-Join us in Melbourne, Australia’s cosmopolitan and exciting culinary capital.
+The 2018 event was held in Melbourne, Australia’s cosmopolitan and exciting culinary capital.

 Producing change goes straight to the heart of what we do at Nuffield.
 Scholars research and deliver practical change that adds real value to farm businesses and the Australian community more broadly.

-This event has continued to grow over the last five years, with registrations reaching 360 attendees in 2016 and a similar number participating in 2017.
+Our conference has continued to grow over the last five years, with registrations reaching 360 attendees in 2016 and a similar number participating in 2017.

 Peter and partner Elaine have two farming properties, milking 1,100 cows in Walcha Dairy (NSW) and Karoola Station (Guyra, NSW).
 They also run Notman Pasture Seeds, improving productivity and efficiency through enhanced growth in the paddock throughout Victoria and NSW.
 It has grown from a small business operating out of a tractor shed on the family farm to a large business working with hundreds of farmers annually to improve their pasture and crop potentials.
 Peter is a 1997 Scholar who focused on efficient dairy production, plant improvement and pasture management programs.
 Today, Peter is invited as guest speaker to agricultural events internationally, including Asia, Europe and New Zealand.